 - Family therapy

-Every resident who completes our program is competent in the development, assessment, and prevention psychopathology, and fully utilizes a full array of current child and adolescent psychiatric interventions from infancy through adulthood.
+Every fellow who completes our program is competent in the development, assessment, and prevention psychopathology, and fully utilizes a full array of current child and adolescent psychiatric interventions from infancy through adulthood.
 Also, for those who wish, we offer additional training in neuropsychiatry and research, and psychoanalytical training is available through the Psychoanalytic Institute of the Carolinas.

-The first year of the Child and Adolescent Psychiatry Program training, closely supervised by attending physicians and faculty educators, gives the resident the skills needed to provide thorough evaluations of the child, their family, and their environment.
+The first year of the Child and Adolescent Psychiatry Program training, closely supervised by attending physicians and faculty educators, gives the fellow the skills needed to provide thorough evaluations of the child, their family, and their environment.
 This targeted focus leads to an in-depth social, biological, psychological, and psychodynamic understanding of the child.